fission/fission/examples/nodejs/README.md

 This directory contains several examples to get you started using Node.js with Fission.

+## Environment

 Before running any of these functions, make sure you have created a `nodejs` Fission environment:

 ```
 $ fission env create --name nodejs --image fission/node-env
 ```

+Note: The default `fission/node-env` image is based on Alpine, which is much smaller than the main Debian Node image (65MB vs 680MB) while still being suitable for most use cases.
+If you need to use the full Debian image use the `fission/node-env-debian` image instead.
+See the [official Node docker hub repo](https://hub.docker.com/_/node/) for considerations relating to this choice.

 ## Function signature